Juicy (Doja Cat song): Charts

+Certifications

 Tyga remix

-A remix of "Juicy" featuring American rapper Tyga was released on August 15, 2019.
-It is the lead single from Doja Cat's second studio album Hot Pink.
-It entered charts in the United States, the United Kingdom, New Zealand, and Canada.
+A remix of "Juicy" with American rapper Tyga was released on August 15, 2019.
+It is the lead single from Doja Cat's second studio album Hot Pink (2019).
+The remix was sent to rhythmic contemporary radio on September 10, 2019.
+Upon its release, the song received positive reviews from music critics, although Tyga's verse was criticized.
+Commercially, it would go on to enter charts in the United States, the United Kingdom, New Zealand, and Canada.
 Tyga is credited as an additional writer on this version.

 Critical reception

 Erin Bashford of Clash called the remix of "Juicy" the stand-out track of Hot Pink, remarking that "the song could be near-perfect if it wasn't for Tyga's verse, which feels unnatural".
 She criticized Tyga's ad-libs.
 Lucy Shanker of Consequence of Sound marked "Juicy" as one of the essential tracks of Hot Pink.